Tejaswireddyallam/GDPFall2024-Group2/README.md

 I had done research on user registration and authentication methods for development of telemedicine application.

 I had done research on user authentication best practices for telemedicine application.

+I have analyzed some key points from the feedback given by the client on the data management plan.